Employee Compensation: A Guide for Global Employers

 Just like stock options motivate your employees to stay with you longer, bonuses, commissions, and performance-based salaries can motivate your employees to be more productive.

-Bonuses and commissions are concrete extrinsic rewards that directly pay off extra effort.
-Likewise, learning and development budgets lead employees to attribute growth and development to your company.
-They see working at your company as an investment in their career.
+Bonuses and commissions are concrete extrinsic rewards that directly pay off extra effort, while learning and development budgets lead employees to attribute growth and development to your company.

 Burnout can impact productivity and personal and professional relationships.
 Even if your employees love what they do, burnout is a dangerous reality.

 Paid time off and the ability to take extended vacations are the best defenses against burnout.
 And if you add wellness programs (like a gym membership, employee assistance programs, or subsidized lunches) to the mix, you get a team of well-rested, productive employees.

 High salaries can attract and retain talent, but according to some studies, it’s not enough to provide a positive employee experience.
 The link between company culture and an employee compensation package is more focused on the benefits you offer.

 For example, if you offer mental health programs and coaching, or sports evenings and gym memberships, you send a clear message about the values of your company.

 The backbone of a solid compensation strategy

 More and more companies now realize the importance of having a compensation strategy.
 In 2021, 76% of companies created a compensation strategy (or already had one in place).
 In 2022, that percentage grew to 86%.

 Some businesses spend up to 80% of their gross revenue on employee compensation– the cost of labor will likely be one of your largest expenses.
 To avoid overpromising your way into a budget deficit, calculate total employment costs (not just salary) to determine an accurate budget.